-The more professional a video is the better.
+Video is one of the best ways to present a product in more detail.
+The more professional a video is, the better.
 However, its quality is not as important as the images on the product page.
-We are getting used to seeing amateur product demonstrations on YouTube.
+We are getting used to seeing amateur product demonstrations on YouTube and social media.

 - A customer doesn’t have to register to make the purchase

 - It shows the steps of the process in the checkout

 - It is compatible with smartphones and other devices